tecunningham/tecunningham.github.io/_posts/2016-04-30-relative-thinking.md

 here the same shade of grey looks *lighter* on the left than on the right, despite the surroundings being relatively *lighter* on the left than on the right.
 This is exactly the opposite of what's predicted by a hardwired contrast effect in perception.

 (An even cleaner example would be *ceteris paribus*, where making some part of the background lighter, all else held equal, makes the foreground appear lighter.
-The figure above does implies there must exist at least one such case: imagine a third set of grey rectangles which are surrounded only by white.
+The figure above does imply that there must exist at least one such case: imagine a third set of grey rectangles which are surrounded only by white.
 That third case must serve as a *ceteris paribus* case for one or other of the two cases above, probably both.)

 The general point is this: **There is not a stable relationship between the perceived-lightness of an object and the lightness of surrounding objects.** There isn't even an all-else-equal relationship.
 The relationship can run in either direction depending on the context.

 But that's not the last word.
 The set of contexts where it goes one way or the other way aren't arbitrary ("contrast effects" and "assimilation effects").
 Adelson (2001) shows that you can usually predict when you'll observe one effect or the other: roughly, whether or not the surrounding lightness is a positive or negative ecological cue for illumination.
 I.e., in typical circumstances, is the surrounding lightness positively or negatively associated with illumination?
+(See an example at the bottom of this post.)

 ## DIGRESSION 2